 A diffuser disperses pure essential oils into the air as a fine mist.
 Because you're using actual plant compounds, not fragrance oils, the therapeutic effects are real and meaningful.
 Lavender really does reduce cortisol.
 Peppermint really does sharpen focus.

 Diffusers are also cleaner (no soot, no flame, no wax), last longer per use, and let you customize your blend day by day based on what you need.
+You can run a diffuser for 6–10 hours, adjust the intensity with intermittent mode, and change your blend entirely tomorrow.

 Best for: Sleep support, focus during work, stress relief, all-day scenting, households with pets or children (flameless), therapeutic intent.